chimetoeat/campaign-candidate-code/README.md

     npm install

 4. Start server:
-    node index.js
+    nodemon index.js

 5. Open your web browser and go to http://localhost:3000 to see the project in action.

 6. To create a new Campaign, go to http://localhost:3000/campaign to see the form and submit one.

 7. Change the Campaign ID of the Talkpush API Requests in the lines with comments // FOR TESTING if you created a new campaign.
+You can check your Campaign Title here: https://tech-eval.talkpush.com/api/talkpush_services/campaigns?api_key=77a9113bda7ae5b92a6ef892135d4e04

 8. To create a new Candidate, simply click the 'Create New Candidate' or you can go to http://localhost:3000/campaign to see the form and submit one.

 9. After creating a new candidate, please do wait for a few moments for the server to reflect the newly created candidates.
+You can use Postman to check.

 10. To shortlist a candidate, simply click the Shorlist button beside the names of the candidates.
 All shortlisted candidates' buttons will be disabled once they're shortlisted.